GOMES31/Projeto2-Fromagia/README.md

 # Projeto2-Fromagia

 ## APPLICATION
+Fullstack Application developed for Software Engineering University Project.
-Application for cheese production managament, with all steps including getting products from suppliers to selling the cheese to clients
+Application for cheese production managament, with all steps including getting products from suppliers to selling the cheese to clients.

 ## FRONTEND
-Developed two frontends:
   - Thymeleaf and Bootstrap

 ## BACKEND